alexspetty/qcalc/README.md

 ## Overview

-**qCalc** explores numeric polarity and primality within the framework of simulation theory.
+qCalc explores numeric polarity and primality within the framework of simulation theory.
 It proposes that numbers may act as fundamental computational elements in a quantum substrate that shapes our perceived reality.
-Originally grounded in a Pythagorean view of numbers as direct representations of consciousness, the project now suggests that consciousness emerges from a deeper informational layer with numbers functioning like qubits or symbolic instructions in a quantum engine.
+While some readers may find echoes of Pythagorean or classical philosophical traditions in these ideas, the approach and direction of qCalc arose independently through personal investigation, only later revealing similarities to those ancient sources.

 This C-based command-line tool uses [GMP](https://gmplib.org/) for arbitrary-precision arithmetic and offers new ways to visualize numeric polarity, symmetry, and primality as foundational principles of computation.